WoN-Hackathon-2019/won-bookpilebot/README.md

 The [BookMatchBot](https://github.com/orgs/WoN-Hackathon-2019/teams/bookmatchbot)
 uses our generated atoms to match with user generated atoms searching for books.

+Further more, we used their BookAtomModelWrapper and extended it.

 ## Running the bot

 ### Prerequisites